-- View the file in the Preview window - Open the folder containing the file in the Finder
+Preview.
+Opens the file for viewing in the Preview window

+Open in Reveal in Finder.
+Opens the folder containing the file in the Finder

 When you highlight a file, information about it and additional options appear in the Inspector panel, including the option to preview the file in the Inspector panel Quick Preview window for some file types.